spiffdev/help-pages/pages/04.Spiff-Concepts/04.step-types/06.patchworks/docs.md

 ## Patchworks

-Patchworks allows users to create a unique background or region from a predefined set of SVG's or PNG's.
+Patchworks allows users to create a unique background or region from a predefined set of SVG's.
 Patchworks randomly extract a unique portion of your chosen deisgn by scaling and rotating around the object to display different perpectives of the same art.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/04.step-types/06.patchworks/Screen%20Shot%202020-10-05%20at%203.55.58%20pm.png)